This job is sometimes referred to by alternative titles

 - ATNZ website - information on mechanical engineering apprenticeships

-No specific secondary education is required for this job, but maths, physics and technology to at least NCEA Level 2 are useful.
+No specific secondary education is required for this job, but maths, physics, and construction and mechanical technologies to at least NCEA Level 2 are useful.

 For Year 11 to 13 students, the Gateway programme in engineering is a good way to gain industry experience.